 How might we design for how everyday people feel while riding a bike?
 How can we make everyday biking widespread and inclusive through user-centered street design?

-The Bicycle User Experience (BUX) approach brings human-centered design methods and street design for everyday biking together to do this.
-The interdisciplinary, user-centered approach creates practical, comfortable and usable bike infrastructure that is integrated into the specific context of the community.
+The Bicycle User Experience (BUX) approach brings human-centered design methods to bicycle planning to do this.
+The interdisciplinary, user-centered approach aims for usable, comfortable and practical bike infrastructure that is integrated into the specific context of the community.

 This blog has explored 16 methods for realizing this goal, and along with the 4 original methods* there are now a total of 20 methods that can be deployed to design a BUX: